Agim Zeka: Austria Wien

 On 20 January 2021, Zeka joined Austrian Bundesliga side Austria Wien and received squad number 23.
 Seventeen days later, he made his debut with Austria Wien in the 2020–21 Austrian Cup quarter-finals against Red Bull Salzburg after coming on as a substitute at 86th minute in place of Stephan Zwierschitz.
 Zeka made his first Austrian Bundesliga appearance four days later after coming on as a substitute at 82nd minute in place of Andreas Poulsen in a 3–1 away defeat again against Red Bull Salzburg.

-Drita
+Spells in Kosovo

 On 1 August 2021, Zeka signed a two-year contract with Football Superleague of Kosovo club Drita.
+In January 2022, he then moved to fellow league club FC Prishtina.
+On 6 September 2022, Zeka moved to KF Drenica.

+Murcia

+On 11 July 2025, Zeka moved to Murcia in Spanish third-tier Primera Federación.

 International career

 Under-17

 On 6 October 2014, Zeka was named as part of the Albania U17 squad for 2015 UEFA European Under-17 Championship qualifications.
 Two days later, he made his debut with Albania U17 in a match against Norway U17 after being named in the starting line-up.
 Five days after debut, Zeka scored his first goal for Albania U17 in his third appearance for the country in a 5–1 home win over San Marino U17.